 Due to the significant investments associated with the creation, use, protection and sharing of information, organizations view it as a type of business asset, not unlike the equipment, buildings and financial resources needed to run the business.

 Oversight and stewardship of resources or assets is the primary aim of any business governance.
 What’s more, just like any other asset, the information requires management to ensure that you address its value and associated risks responsibly.

 Information Governance provides businesses with a disciplined approach to managing the risks and value associated with information.

 Since IG is still an emerging field, numerous questions exist around its role in business processes.
 However, a properly implemented IG program allows organizations to do the following:

-For example, due to the challenges that the healthcare industry is currently facing, with relation to changes in care, payment models, requirements to partner with to others, new customer expectations, technology, and increased regulation, information governance is now more critical than ever.
+For example, due to the challenges that the healthcare industry is currently facing, with relation to changes in care, payment models, requirements to partner with others, new customer expectations, technology and increased regulation, Information Governance is now more critical than ever.
 It is the best way for healthcare and related organizations to ensure that their information is reliable and that they can trust it to meet all their diverse needs.

 IG allows you to make decisions driven by the needs of your organization and not technology.
 It also eliminates accidental decision-makers (people who happen to possess data at a particular point during its cycle) because they tend to make decisions independently of other stakeholder needs.

 To identify the best place to start your IG initiative, you need to figure out a way to support your organization’s strategic efforts with reliable information and data.

 Organizations usually have a mission and vision that guides them along as they conduct business and develop strategies to help achieve their goals.
 Thus, taking a careful look at those business strategies and goals can give you a strong hint about where and how to start your IG initiative.